 Experience of providing scientific leadership for projects in the pharmaceutical industry.

-PhD in virology, immunology or a related field.
+PhD in biology, biochemistry, immunology or a related field.

 >10 years industry experience in pre-clinical research and in vaccine technical development with working knowledge of both scientific and non-scientific aspects.